 Why is inositol affecting your dreams?

-Firstly, it could also be a related to concerns regarding taking a new supplement.
+Firstly, it could also be related to concerns regarding taking a new supplement.
 When taking a new supplement, one may be anxious to see how it affects one, thereby causing dream problems.

 However, this doesn’t explain why so many inositol users report dream disturbance, while for other supplements, there are not always so many such reports.